libssh2/libssh2/docs/libssh2_session_banner_set.md

 *session* - Session instance as returned by libssh2_session_init_ex(3)

-*banner* - A pointer to a zero-terminated string holding the user defined banner
+*banner* - A pointer to a null-terminated string holding the user defined banner

 Set the banner that is sent to the remote host when the SSH session is